 The Senate and House of Representatives meet in session each year to create new laws, change existing laws, and enact budgets for the State.
 The legislative cycle is two years long.
 Within that two-year cycle, there are two kinds of legislative sessions: regular sessions and extraordinary, or special, sessions.
 Regular sessions are mandated by the State Constitution and begin the second Monday in January each year.
 In odd-numbered years, the budget year, the legislature meets for 105 days, and in even-numbered years for 60 days.

-East King County Chambers of Commcerce Legistlative Coaltion
+East King County Chambers of Commerce Legislative Coalition

 Twenty years ago, Eastside leaders came together and formed the East King County Chambers of Commerce Legislative Coalition to advocate for critical business legislation in Washington State.
 The Coalition brings together ten chambers of commerce representing the Eastside business community and enables these chambers to speak with a unified voice on legislative issues.
 The Coalition develops a variety of annual publications and brings lawmakers and business leaders together through events and activities.

-(Chancellor Yeigh hosting the East King County Chambers of Commcerce Legistlative Coaltion wrap up at UW Bothell.
-April 30, 2014 - Mark Nakamura Photography)
+Picture of Chancellor Yeigh hosting the East King County Chambers of Commerce Legislative Coalition wrap up at UW Bothell.
+April 30, 2014 - Mark Nakamura Photography

 Jay first became involved in public service in 1985.
 Motivated to fight against proposed funding cuts for rural schools, Jay went on to represent the 14th Legislative District in the state House of Representatives.
 He continued serving communities in the Yakima Valley when he was elected to Congress in 1992.
 The Inslees later moved back to the Puget Sound area where Jay was elected to Congress in 1998, serving until 2012.